×

 What is the best RPM to shift gears?

-It is best to shift gears when you feel that you either want more control (shifting down) or don’t want to over-strain the transmission (shifting up).
-There are techniques like short-shifting/shifting early (used by race car drivers to accelerate quickly) and lugging (being in high gear and accelerating with a low RPM).
+It is best to shift gears when you feel that you either want more control (shifting down) or don’t want to overstrain the transmission (shifting up).
+Techniques like short-shifting/shifting early (used by race car drivers to accelerate quickly) and lugging (being in high gear and accelerating with a low RPM) are available.

 Automatic transmission vehicles are programmed to shift before the RPM redlines.